JiggityMaggotKetamynes/Chips/Equity&Curious.md

 ## What convinced you to apply to Y Combinator?
 Did someone encourage you to apply?
 Have you been to any YC events?

-I started a business that I took as far as I could before the business opertunity went way.
-I am extremtly         intrested in trying again, and YC seems like it is the best envirment to take what I have already leard from hands on experience and build on it.
+I started a business that I took as far as I could before the business opporuntity dried up.
+I am extremely intrested in trying again, and YC seems like it is the best environment to take what I have already learned from hands on experience and build on it, and collaborate with my good friend Chris.

-YC was sugested by a firend at MIT who knew several YC founders, he thought that our project would apeal to YC.
+YC was sugested by a friend at MIT who knew several YC founders, he thought that our project would apeal to YC.

-How did you hear about Y Combinator? https://www.youtube.com/watch?v=sYMqVwsewSg https://www.youtube.com/watch?v=uEl2KUZ3JWA&t=1s
+How did you hear about Y Combinator?
+I watched these videos as well, last year. https://www.youtube.com/watch?v=sYMqVwsewSg https://www.youtube.com/watch?v=uEl2KUZ3JWA&t=1s